AdguardTeam/dnsproxy/README.md

       --insecure                   Disable secure TLS certificate validation
       --ipv6-disabled              If specified, all AAAA requests will be replied with NoError RCode and empty answer --http3                      Enable HTTP/3 support
-      --all-servers                If specified, parallel queries to all configured upstream servers are enabled --fastest-addr               Respond to A or AAAA requests only with the fastest IP address --cache-optimistic           If specified, optimistic DNS cache is enabled --cache                      If specified, DNS cache is enabled --refuse-any                 If specified, refuse ANY requests
+      --upstream-mode              If specified, determines the upstream usage logic.
+      --cache-optimistic           If specified, optimistic DNS cache is enabled --cache                      If specified, DNS cache is enabled --refuse-any                 If specified, refuse ANY requests